Promoting collaborative research on ideas

 Lunch will be provided.

-Episode 8 of HumIn Focus, “To Be Indigenous: Learning with Native Peoples” premiered on WPSU on February 22nd, 2024, at 9:00 p.m. 📰 Click here to read the release announcement in the news.
+Episode 9 of HumIn Focus, “Teaching Humanity: The Social Value of Higher Education” premiered on WPSU on October 24th, 2024, at 9:00 p.m. 📰 Click here to read more about this episode.

 HumIn Focus is a multi-part web series centering on pressing social issues through the lens of the work of humanities scholars.
 To learn more about the web series, visit the HumIn Focus website.